Charles Bukowski

-Biography
+Life and career

 Family and early years

 Charles Bukowski was born Heinrich Karl Bukowski in Andernach, Prussia, Weimar Germany.
 His father was Heinrich (Henry) Bukowski, an American of German descent who had served in the U.S. army of occupation after World War I and had remained in Germany after his army service.
 His mother was Katharina (née Fett).
 His paternal grandfather, Leonard Bukowski, had moved to the United States from Imperial Germany in the 1880s.
 In Cleveland, Ohio, Leonard met Emilie Krause, an ethnic German, who had emigrated from Danzig (now Gdańsk, Poland).
 They married and settled in Pasadena, California, where Leonard worked as a successful carpenter.
 The couple had four children, including Heinrich (Henry), Charles Bukowski's father.
 His mother, Katharina Bukowski, was the daughter of Wilhelm Fett and Nannette Israel.
 The name Israel is widespread among Catholics in the Eifel region.
 Bukowski assumed his paternal ancestor had moved from Poland to Germany around 1780, as "Bukowski" is a Polish last name.
 As far back as Bukowski could trace, his whole family was German.

 Bukowski's parents met in Andernach following World War I. His father was German-American and a sergeant in the United States Army serving in Germany after the empire's defeat in 1918.
 He had an affair with Katharina, a German friend's sister, and she subsequently became pregnant.
 Bukowski repeatedly claimed to be born out of wedlock, but Andernach marital records indicate that his parents married one month before his birth.

 Afterwards, Bukowski's father became a building contractor, set to make great financial gains in the aftermath of the war, and after two years moved the family to Pfaffendorf (today part of Koblenz).
-However, given the crippling postwar reparations being required of Germany, which led to a stagnant economy and high levels of inflation, he was unable to make a living and decided to move the family to the U.S. On April 23, 1923, they sailed from Bremerhaven to Baltimore, Maryland, where they settled.
+However, given the crippling postwar reparations being required of Germany, which led to a stagnant economy and high levels of inflation, he was unable to make a living and decided to move the family to the U.S. On April 18, 1923, they sailed from Bremerhaven to Baltimore, Maryland, where they settled.